genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/02_quick-start/06_prepare-the-server-and-build.md

 Further information can be found in our page on the [**-processes.xml** file](../../../server/configuring-runtime/processes/).

-You can then add the following content to the **server/jvm/alpha-config/src/main/resources/cfg/alpha-service-definitions.xml** file.
+You can then add the following content to the **server/jvm/alpha-config/src/main/resources/cfg/alpha-service-definitions.xml** file:

 ```xml title="alpha-service-definitions.xml"
 <configuration>